 Volunteer at local hospitals and senior centers; attend lectures sponsored by the biology and chemistry departments; spend the summer assisting a professor with research; intern at Van Andel Institute; work in the West Michigan Regional Lab on campus; study abroad in Amsterdam, Honduras, or Belize.

-While Calvin College does not offer courses in pharmacy, students may take courses at Calvin that are prerequisites for acceptance to a pharmacy school.
+Calvin College does not offer courses in pharmacy; however, students may take courses at Calvin that are prerequisites for acceptance to a pharmacy school.
 Students interested in a career in pharmacy will complete at least two years at Calvin before transferring to a college of pharmacy to complete four additional years of study culminating in a Doctor of Pharmacy (PharmD) degree.
 Some schools now prefer that students complete a BS or BA degree before enrolling in pharmacy school.
 Pre-pharmacy course requirements of the pharmacy schools vary greatly and change often.
 Some schools do not accept advanced placement credits.
 Students should carefully and frequently consult the American Association of Colleges of Pharmacy website (www.aacp.org) and the websites for the pharmacy schools to which they intend to apply to plan an appropriate course of study.
-The pre-pharmacy advisor, John Ubels, will assist students in planning a pre-pharmacy curriculum.
-Most pharmacy schools require the Pharmacy College Admission Test (PCAT), which should be taken in the fall semester of the student's final year at Calvin.
+The pre-pharmacy advisor, J. Ubels, will assist students in planning a pre-pharmacy curriculum.
+Most pharmacy schools require the Pharmacy College Admission Test (PCAT), which should be taken in the fall semester of the student?s final year at Calvin.